fragcolor-xyz/shards-examples/tutorials/snake/steps/step-2.md

 # Step 2

-In this tutorial we will implement a simplified version of the snake game.
+In this tutorial, we will implement a simplified version of the snake game.
 For now, we won't have high-end graphics but we'll instead focus on the game logic.

 ## Defining the play space

 The snake evolves inside a grid.
 It moves one cell at a time either horizontally or vertically.
 The fruit that the snake must eat to grow can appear on any unoccupied cell.

 Such a grid may be defined in many ways.
-We could use a 2D array (or in our case, a sequence of sequences since our grid exists in two dimensional space).
+We could use a 2D array (or in our case, a sequence of sequences since our grid exists in two-dimensional space).
 However, to keep our code simple, we will instead use a flat sequence to hold the states of all our grid elements.

 The trick is to visualize the 1D sequence as a 2D matrix with defined grid row and grid column values (see code below).